PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 If the user (you) types just a word instead of a number, then `scanf` will probably not put anything into the address you gave it.

-Go ahead and try typing random things into your program to see what will happen.
+Go ahead and try typing random things into your program to see what `scanf` will do!

 # Do while and Scope and Return?
 There may be an instance where you want the user to type something specific, like a "yes" or "no", but they type gibberish instead.
 How can we solve that?